U.S. Army to build soldier "resilience" to fight suicides, violence

 Bales' lawyers said in January the 39-year-old father of two was diagnosed before his deployment as suffering from PTSD and a brain injury.

-Also being held at the base is John Russell, 48, who is accused of killing five fellow servicemen at a military counseling center in Iraq in 2009, a shooting frenzy the military has said might have been triggered by combat stress.
+Also being held at the base is John Russell, 48, who is accused of killing five fellow servicemen at a military counselling Centre in Iraq in 2009, a shooting frenzy the military has said might have been triggered by combat stress.

 Lieutenant General Robert Brown, the top base commander, said it is important that "soldiers look after other soldiers."